ryandeussing/jimhopper/_consequences-of-abuse/getting-triggered.md

 Instead, you’re feeling and acting, however consciously or unconsciously, as if you’re ‘back there’ in that old painful or traumatic experience, on autopilot and enslaved by old conditioning.

 Fortunately, it’s entirely possible to increase your awareness of your own unique triggers, and of what happens in your mind and body when particular things trigger you.
-With that foundation of awareness and understanding in place, you can learn how to respond _not_ as you always did in the past, but instead in new and much more healthy ways.
+With that foundation of awareness and understanding in place, you can learn how to respond *not* as you always did in the past, but instead in new and much more healthy ways.

 In this way, you can free yourself from deeply ingrained conditioning, actually rewiring your brain to respond in new and much healthier ways to the inevitable triggers we all encounter in our lives and relationships.

 For many people, understanding and reconditioning their responses to triggers will require, or be greatly speeded up, by help from a therapist or counselor.
 There are also self-help resources available.
-For example, you may consider learning how to cultivate greater mindfulness [link], which will increase your awareness of triggers and your automatic responses to them, and will give you the mental space and time you need to choose new, healthier and more constructive responses.
+For example, you may consider learning how to cultivate greater [mindfulness](/mindfulness-and-meditation/cultivating-mindfulness/), which will increase your awareness of triggers and your automatic responses to them, and will give you the mental space and time you need to choose new, healthier and more constructive responses.